web3masons/MetaSwap/README.md

 - `preImageHash` A hash of the `preImage` that will be revealed to settle the swap
 - `signature` the above variables are concatenated, hashed, and signed
 - `preImage` The random string that can be revealed along with the signature to process a swap

+See the `swap` function in Metaswap.sol to see specifics on how this metatransaction is crafted.

 ### Punishment for cheating